top of page

 Fewer Dashboards, Better Questions

 Organizations with strong data foundations don’t rely on dozens of dashboards.
+They rely on:

 • A small number of trusted views